wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 We next describe the details of SimPoints as follows.
 The first step of SimPoints is to collect basic block information and generate basic block vectors for each execution intervals.
 Overall speaking, SimPoints divides the full execution into intervals of 100M instructions, with one basic block vector associated with each interval.
 SimPoints then starts the application on its own execution-driven simulator.
+The simulator of SimPoints do not simulate architectural details.
+Instead, it only divides the control flow into basic blocks, and count the number of block